hycarbon-b/CV_Notes/intro_cs.md

 fgets(str, MAX, stdin);
 ```
 - `fgets()` can take a file handler, reading stops after an `EOF` or a newline, it retuns `NULL` on error or `EOF`without any character
+- tips: the filehandle can be passed as a parameter to modify the file in several functions
 ```c
 #define MAX 90
 // The program reads a file line by line